SciML/StructuralIdentifiability.jl/docs/src/identifiability/identifiability.md

-# ָFunctions to Assess Identifiability
+# Functions to Assess Identifiability

 ## Assessing All Types of Identifiability